smehmood/vim-config/README.md

 - The line `set gdefault` makes search and replace global by default.
 This means that adding `/g` only replace the first instance on a line.

+- If you see weird symbols in your status line, you need a special font to render some unicode symbols.
+You can disabled this by removing the line `let g:airline_powerline_fonts = 1` from the vimrc. [vim-airline](https://github.com/bling/vim-airline) Has instructions for updating the font if you want to symbols.
+On my Linux box, I ran `fc-match monospace` to find which font I was using in my terminal, moved the relevant font from [here](https://github.com/Lokaltog/powerline-fonts) to ~/.fonts, ran `fc-cache -v ~/.fonts` to update the font cache, and updated my KDE settings to use it.

 .mine files
 ------------